Updated June 30, 2026

 • Deep white-label and branding control

-• Strong skills-first and outcomes-driven architecture
+• Strong skills-first, outcomes-driven architecture

 • Scales cleanly for training companies and multi-tenant academies